ckswilliams/modOpenREM/docs/i_patientsize.rst

 Reviewing previous imports
 ==========================

-After an import is complete, it is listed in the Completed import tasks table.
+After an import is complete, it is listed in the completed import tasks table.
 You can also get to this page from the Admin menu:

 .. image:: img/AdminImports.png